wout/dat-docs/README.md

-# venster-docs
+# dat-docs

-This repository contains the documentation for the [venster](https://venster.art) platform.
+This repository contains the documentation for the DAT Medatada Standard.
 It is built using [VitePress](https://vitepress.vuejs.org/).

 ## Development